 Earlier this year the American Academy of Pediatrics updated its 2007 guidelines to recommend that pediatricians routinely screen youth aged 11 to 21 for depression.

-Before this change, 60 percent of pediatricians had already reported screening for depression.
+Before this change, had already reported screening for depression.
 This same study, though, found that in 2013 only one-quarter of pediatricians treated or managed depression among their patients.

 Even if pediatricians notice the symptoms of depression, though, young people may only infrequently visit a doctor.
 Which is why other ways of identifying depression are needed.